keb/keb.now.sh/content/new-blog.md

 It seems my next step will be to find a CMS that interfaces with Github, which is where the code for this site lives (please see [github.com/keb/keb.now.sh](https://github.com/keb/keb.now.sh) if you're interested).
 ﻿

-For now this will do. test.
+For now this will do.